 The REP PR 4000 is what I would personally recommend to most people if you can afford it though.
 The strength and versatility of this rack can grow with you and your home gym over time., which can actually save you money in the long run.

-You can find a summary of all the racks we picked at the top of this page.
+You can find the comparison table of all the racks we picked at the top of this page.
 Check out our full best squat racks guide if you’d like to see what other options there are on the market.

 Photo of author